After disassembly,

 the movement was completely degreased, cleaned and restored.
 The movement was in excellent

-needed oil.
-All of the pillars their positions on the main plates as well as their screws
+oil.
+All of the pillars their positions on the main plates as well as their screws were

-were numbered or marked so one knew their proper mating positions.
-It was discovered that
+numbered or marked so one knew their proper mating positions.
+It was discovered that at

 this was corrected.
 Note the fact that the porcelain dial is made of two parts.

-Originally the clock was driven by a 9 volt battery.
-Originally this clock would have
+The clock was driven by a 9 volt battery.
+Originally this clock would have been driven

-been driven by a continuous DC supply with a battery for backup in case of main power
+by a continuous DC supply with a battery for backup in case of main power supply failure.

-supply failure.
-Running the clock only from a small battery would result in the battery
+Running the clock only from a small battery would result in the battery being exhausted

-being exhausted within a few days.
-I hooked up a small AC to DC converter to run the clock
+within a few days.
+I hooked up a small AC to DC converter to run the clock and found that

-and found that after cleaning 9 volts delivered too much of a 'kick' to the balance wheel;
+after cleaning 9 volts delivered too much of a 'kick' to the balance wheel; 6 volts was

 Below are pictures of the re-assembly.